xz1082/final_project/phl232/README.md

 ```
 The strategy config file must include the four parameters as above:
 - *Name* can be anything you wish to name the strategy.
-- *signalPath* specifies the path for a pickled pandas dataframe which will be used as a singal.
+- *signalPath* specifies the path for a pickled pandas dataframe which will be used as a signal.
 These are called *signals* because buying/selling is based on this data, so for this first example we are using 12-month rolling returns as the *signal*.
 - *rebalanceWindow* specifies how often the sorting procedure should take place.
-- *rule* specifies how many investments should be picked based on the singal.
+- *rule* specifies how many investments should be picked based on the signal.

 Putting it all together, we are picking the top 300 (*rule*) stocks based on 12-month rolling returns (*signal*) and reoptimizing every 12 months (*rebalanceWindow*).